pabloenoc/Rellyk/README.md

 - Start development server
 - Build site for production
 - Create new posts with populated front matter
-- Organize markdown files `_posts/` directory by year and month
+- Organize markdown files in `_posts/` directory by year and month
 - Manage all posts
 - Manage recent posts
 - Colorized terminal output